 The white paint was a starting point for the color palette of Alfaponny.
 To make the palette a bit more organic, white was complemented with earthy shades of beige, black and eggshell white.

 The typeface used in the visual identity is called GT Cinetype and is designed by Mauro Paolozzi and Rafael Koch.
 It’s based on a design that was made for cinema subtitling machines.
 These machines used a laser to create the letters.
 The laser was limited to straight lines so the typeface is designed without any curves.
 The limitation to straight lines gives the typeface a special character that share qualities with the bicycle frame.

 Daniel Persson, Designer

-Primary: graphic design, typography/layout, website/ux/ui design, Adobe InDesign, Adobe Photoshop, Adobe Illustrator, HTML and CSS.
+Tools and technologies: Adobe InDesign, Adobe Photoshop, Adobe Illustrator, Sketch, HTML and CSS.